High FSH levels

-Acupuncture reduces high FSH levels
+Acupuncture for high FSH levels

 Follicle stimulating hormone (FSH) is regulated by the pituitary gland under influence from the hypothalamus.
 It is an important indicator of fertility.